User Page

 'Settings' Dialog

-The horizontal toolbar of the 'Settings' dialog includes the following:
+The dialog includes the following sections:

 | Field | Description |